hundredrabbits/Paradise/README.md

 # Paradise

-[Paradise](http://wiki.xxiivv.com/paradise) plays like a strange [interactive fiction novel](https://www.youtube.com/watch?v=9gmMVjHJ6cU), in an ever-changing world where you are not an avatar but a force acting upon places, and objects, and puns, words - moving around and into your other selves, threading chaos.
+[Paradise](http://wiki.xxiivv.com/paradise) plays like a strange [interactive fiction novel](https://www.youtube.com/watch?v=9gmMVjHJ6cU), in an ever-changing world where you are not an avatar but a force acting upon places, and objects, and puns, words - moving around and into your other selves, threading through chaos.

 _“I have always imagined that Paradise will be a kind of library.”_ — Jorge Luis Borges

-## Controls

-- `ctrl(cmd)+shift+n` Reset world to a fresh Library.
-- `ctrl(cmd)+shift+o` Open world and replace current.
-- `ctrl(cmd)+shift+s` Save world.

 ## Actions

-You can input multiple commands using the `&` character to break a command into multiple.
+You can input multiple commands using the `&` character, for example `create a teapot & enter the teapot`.

 ### Basic